leonanmar886/leonanmar886/README.md

 ### Hi there 👋

-### My name is Leonan, and I'm a web fullstack 💻 and mobile developer 📱.
+### My name is Leonan, and I'm a fullstack 💻 and mobile developer 📱.
 I'm looking for knowledge and experiences to become a better developer.
 ### You can reach me in:
 * [My LinkedIn](https://www.linkedin.com/in/leonan-marques-499ab71b2/)
 * leonan.marques886@gmail.com